fbpixelDouble IUI vs Single IUI: What’s Right for You? | Thomson Medical

 When you're going through fertility treatment such as intrauterine insemination (IUI), every decision can feel big, including whether to go with a single IUI or try a double IUI.
 Both approaches aim to help sperm meet the egg at just the right time.
-Could going through the procedure twice in one cycle potentially enhance its effectiveness?
+Could having two insemination procedures in the same treatment cycle be appropriate for some individuals?

 What is IUI?

 IUI is a fertility procedure in which washed and concentrated sperm is inserted directly into your uterus around the time of ovulation.
-This means more sperm can make their way to the fallopian tubes; hence, your chances of fertilisation are higher.
+This places prepared sperm closer to the fallopian tubes around the time of ovulation as part of the IUI procedure.

 IUI is often recommended for: